 6.CGS.0 Terminology

 Abort: A request to immediately stop and shut down a thread.
 The request is asynchronous if from another thread, or synchronous if from the thread itself.
 The effect of the abort request (e.g. whether it is treated as an exception) and its immediacy (i.e., how long the thread may continue to execute before it is shut down) depend on language-specific rules.
-Immediate shutdown minimises latency but may leave shared data structures in a corrupted state.
+Immediate shutdown minimizes latency but may leave shared data structures in a corrupted state.

 Termination Directing Thread: The thread (including the OS) that requests the abort of one or more threads.